Click on a letter above to view the list of gems.

 Somewhat uncommon, found both in hydrothermal veins and in bedded deposits in schistose metamorphic rocks.

-Staro-Pyshimskoye Mine, Berezovskoye Au Deposit (Berezovsk Mines), Berezovskii (Berezovskii Zavod), Ekaterinburg (Yekaterinburg; Sverdlovsk), Sverdlovskaya Oblast', Urals Region, Russia
+Pyshminskoe deposit (Staro-Pyshminskoye), Berezovskoe Au Deposit (Berezovsk Mines), Berezovskii (Berezovskii Zavod), Ekaterinburg (Sverdlovsk), Sverdlovskaya Oblast', Middle Urals, Urals Region, Russia

 Year Discovered: